Iranian Meddling and Terrorism Within Saudi Arabia

 Al-Nimr’s execution prompted unrest and anti-monarchy protests in Qatif, his home province.
 While most of the protests were peaceful, some skirmishes between Shiites and the Saudi security forces resulted in deaths or injuries.
 Further, in December 2016, Saudi Judge Mohammed al-Jirani was kidnapped in Qatif; his body was found one year later.
 Asharq al-Awsat reported that an Iranian cleric promulgated a fatwa ordering terrorists to kidnap and kill al-Jirani.

-On May 14, 2019 unmanned aircraft systems targeted two pumping stations on the East-West pipeline carrying crude oil from Dhahran to Yanbu.
-Yemen-based Iran-backed Houthi militants claimed responsibility.
-On June 12, 2019 Saudi-led coalition senior officials reported a cross-border cruise missiles attack at Abha International Airport, injuring 26 civilians.
+On May 14, 2019, unmanned aircraft systems targeted two pumping stations on the East-West pipeline carrying crude oil from Dhahran to Yanbu.
+Yemen-based Iran-backed Houthi militants claimed responsibility, but the U.S. government later concluded the systems were launched from Iraq.
+On June 12, 2019, Saudi-led coalition senior officials reported a cross-border cruise missile attack at Abha International Airport, injuring 26 civilians.
 Yemen-based Iran-backed Houthi militants claimed responsibility for this attack.
-On August 17, 2019 Yemen’s Iran-backed Houthi militants struck a natural gas liquids plant at Shaybah oilfield in the Kingdom’s Empty Quarter with drones.
+On August 17, 2019, Yemen’s Iran-backed Houthi militants struck a natural gas liquids plant at Shaybah oilfield in the Kingdom’s Empty Quarter with drones.
 The drone strike damaged the facility and caused a fire.
 No deaths or casualties were reported.

 On September 14, 2019, Iranian attacks hit the Abqaiq and Khurais oil processing facilities in the Eastern province, initially taking 5.7 million barrels per day of crude oil production offline.
 Although Yemen’s Iran-backed Houthi militants claimed responsibility for the attack, investigations led by Saudi Arabia and the United States concluded the Iranian government was behind the attack.
 Saudi Aramco resumed pre-attack production levels less than two weeks later, ahead of schedule.